-Raphael Adam Mwambalaswa will spend his Professional Fellowship at The University of Iowa Center for Disabilities and Development (CDD).
+Raphael Adam Mwambalaswa spent his Professional Fellowship at The University of Iowa Center for Disabilities and Development (CDD).

 Raphael Adam Mwambalaswa has extensive experience working in the fields of inclusive education and inclusive employment in his home country of Tanzania.
 He has worked in education for five years, and is currently a tutor at Morogoro Teachers’ College, where he supports students and teachers and carries out research and consultancy activities.
 Raphael hopes to use his education platform as a starting point to become a catalyst of social justice in the disability field.